ECN305 Research Methods in Economics

 Type of course:

-Classes during the 6 weeks of the term (2x2 hours per week).
-Proposal to be submitted in April.
+Classes during the first 6 weeks of the term (2x2 hours per week).

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.

 The course gives an introduction to research methods that are relevant for the Master thesis.
 It is particularly useful for students planning to collect own data, but it also covers research methods more generally.
 The project description is the first step in the work on the Master thesis.